Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Introduction

 \section{Introduction}

-This paper investigates the absolute integrability of functions taking values in semi-normed spaces and locally convex topological vector spaces or locally convex space.
-Henstock-type integrals for LCTVS-valued functions were introduced independently by Paluga and Canoy using \(\theta\)-neighborhoods \cite{PalugaPublishedDissertation} and by Marraffa utilizing seminorms \cite{Marraffa1}.
-Maza and Canoy later introduced the Strong Luzin integral (\(SL\)) over LCTVS \cite{MazaCanoy1} and the Denjoy integral \cite{MazaCanoy2}.
-The various notions of integrability for LCTVS-valued functions, though not exhaustive, are not all equivalent; however, some are stronger notion than others.
+This paper studies the absolute integrability of functions taking values in semi-normed spaces and locally convex topological vector spaces (LCTVS).
+We also introduce an approach based on upper integrals that extends classical results from real-valued functions to the setting of LCTVS-valued functions.

+Classical integrals such as Lebesgue, Bochner, and Pettis each face limitations when extended to semi-normed or general locally convex spaces \cite{DiestelUhl1977,MazaCanoy1,MazaCanoy2,MazaCanoy3,Rudin}.
+The Henstock-Kurzweil integral broadens the horizon, but still encounters restrictions in sequential completeness.
+The $\rho$-upper-integral introduced here addresses these gaps by combining measure-style flexibility with functional-analytic rigor.

+We show that the space of absolutely integrable functions is a closed subspace within the space of upper integrable functions.
+Furthermore, we establish completeness results for the case of Fr\'echet spaces.

-It is well-established that absolute integrability coincides with Lebesgue integrability which a stronger integrability condition than Kurweil-Henstock integrability for real-valued functions (see for example, \cite{YeeVyborny}).
-Moreover, a classical result in integration theory is the completeness of the space of all Lebesgue integrable functions and that simple functions maybe used to provide foundation for Lebesgue integrability.
-It is a natural question of whether this notion holds for the integrability conditions defined for LCTVS-valued functions.
-The paper \cite{Marraffa2} provided an answer in some direction -- variational Mcshane integrability is characterized as a completion of simple functions.
+Absolute integrability coincides with Lebesgue integrability, which is a stronger notion than Kurzweil--Henstock integrability for real-valued functions (see, e.g., \cite{YeeVyborny}).
+A classical result in integration theory states that the space of Lebesgue integrable functions is complete and that simple functions provide a foundation for Lebesgue integration.
+It is natural to ask whether an analogous result holds for LCTVS-valued functions.
+The work in \cite{Marraffa2} addressed this question for the variational McShane integral by showing that it can be characterized as the completion of simple functions.

-The primary goal of this paper is to explore some essential properties of a certain space of absolutely integrable functions and to prove sequential completeness.
-To address this, we introduce the notion of upper integral inspired by \(SL_{\varphi}\) in \cite{MazaCanoy4} adapting Thomson's definition for real-valued functions \cite{Thomson1,Thomson2,Thomson3} using variational measures studied in \cite{MazaCanoy3}. \footnote{Variational measures has also been studied by Henstock \cite{Henstock} in a more general framework without the need for the existence of \(\delta\)-fine partitions.} Throughout this paper, we adhere to standard notation and terminology from functional analysis, referencing relevant textbooks such as \cite{BogachevSmolyanov,Rudin,Schaefer,YeeVyborny}.
+Our main objective is to explore fundamental properties of absolutely integrable functions and to prove sequential completeness for the associated function spaces.
+To this end, we introduce the notion of an upper integral inspired by the $SL_\varphi$-integral in \cite{MazaCanoy4} and adapted from Thomson's definition for real-valued functions \cite{Thomson1,Thomson2,Thomson3}, using variational measures studied in \cite{MazaCanoy3}.

+Throughout the paper, we follow standard notation and terminology in functional analysis and integration theory, referencing \cite{BogachevSmolyanov,MazaCanoy3,Rudin,Schaefer,YeeVyborny} for background material.

-\section{Integration in Semi-normed spaces}
+\section{Integration in Semi-Normed Spaces}